Alexczh1/Alexczh1.github.io/_pages/about.md

   - /about.html
 ---

-I am Ziheng Cheng, a first-year PhD student in Department of IEOR, UC Berkeley and fortunately supervivsed by [Xin Guo](https://xinguo.ieor.berkeley.edu/).
+I am Ziheng Cheng, a second-year PhD student in Department of IEOR, UC Berkeley and fortunately supervised by [Xin Guo](https://xinguo.ieor.berkeley.edu/).
 Prior to that, I got my B.S. degree in School of Mathematical Sciences, Peking University, supervised by [Cheng Zhang](https://zcrabbit.github.io/).
 I was also very fortunate to have worked with [Song Mei](https://www.stat.berkeley.edu/~songmei/), [Kun Yuan](https://kunyuan827.github.io/), [Tengyu Ma](https://ai.stanford.edu/~tengyuma/).
 My research interests span broadly in statistics, optimization and machine learning, including multi-agent RL, language models and diffusion models, distributed optimization, sampling and variational inference.
 If you are interested in my research, please feel free to contact me.

 News
 ======